ahungryhipster/ahungryhipster.github.io/_posts/2013-12-05-pinewood-social.md

 ![shrimppinewood.jpg](/images/shrimppinewood.jpg)

 We continued on with the fried chicken and pork chop.
-I really wanted to try the mushroom pot pie but unfortunately they were sold out.
-I was disappointed but all the reason to return!
+I originally had my eyes on the mushroom pot pie, but our waiter, Chris, informated us the dish was, unfortunately, sold out by then.
+I slightly was disappointed, but all the more reason to return!

 ![porkchoppinewood.jpg](/images/porkchoppinewood.jpg)

 The spätzle with the pork chop was excellent.
+It has a curious dough-like texture, which was a good contrast to the pork.
+As for the pork chop itself,

 ##DRINK